Kenya has made strides from centralization to devolution. This article explores the journey from centralization to decentralization in Kenya.

 The central government has also ensured consistent allocation of funds to the counties that increase every financial year.
 Several new institutions were also established to manage the process of devolution.
 These include:

-- The Transitional Authority, which oversees the shift of powers from Nairobi to the county level;
+- The defunct Transitional Authority, which oversaw the shift of powers from Nairobi to the county level;

 - The Commission for Revenue Allocation, which manages the distribution of budgetary resources between the central government and the counties and among the 47 counties;